 Additionally, experimental research and previous clinical studies have found that glutathione can help recover oxidative stress-induced liver damage in alcoholic and non-alcoholic liver diseases.
 In one study where 30 middle-aged participants with non-alcoholic fatty liver steatosis were randomly selected to receive either vitamin C or NAC, researchers found NAC could improve liver function in patients with non-alcoholic fatty liver disease (NAFLD).

-For this reason, NAC can be highly beneficial when considering starting your health journey with a liver support protocol.
+For this reason, NAC can be highly beneficial when you consider starting your health journey with a liver support protocol.
 You can read more about the importance of liver support for Hashimoto’s in this article.

 NAC: For Oxidative Stress and Chronic Inflammation